Mitra98t/marsnvim/README.md

 My first ever configuration of nvim!!

 > [!TIP]
-> Please if you encounter any errors create an issue, i'll do my best to help
+> If you encounter any errors please create an issue, I'll do my best to help
 > troubleshooting and solving :)

 ---